wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 This addon adds information to the Dragon Isles map for the following zones:

 * Patch 10.0.0 - The Waking Shores, Ohn'ahran Plains, The Azure Span, and Thaldraszus
-* Patch 10.0.5 - The Primalist Future
-* Patch 10.0.7 - The Forbidden Reach
 * Patch 10.1.5 - Zaralek Cavern

 This addon adds information to the Kalimdor map for the following zones: